May Day details

 May 5, 6 and 7 at 7:30 p.m.

 May Day Run/Walk

-8:30 a.m.
-START four-mile race and College Cabin walk
+8 a.m.
+START four-mile race and Nature Preserve walk

 Revive your musical energies, share your talents with current students and take time to reflect on your experiences as a student.
+A reception follows in the Gilliom Room.
 The alumni choir will gather again to sing "The Lord Bless You and Keep You" to close the May Day ceremony.